Made with whole wheat linguine, plump shrimp, and fresh lemon juice, this lemon shrimp pasta recipe is bursting with brightness and flavor.

 Your fork is waiting.

-Lemon Shrimp Pasta with Greens
+Lemon Shrimp Pasta with Arugula

 - 8 ounces whole wheat linguine (cooked according to package instructions)

 - 2 tablespoons extra virgin olive oil

 - 1 pound shrimp (raw, peeled and deveined)